perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 <tr><td>6900</td><td>ATY,Carswell</td></tr>
 </table>

-### Installing Big Sur or  Monterey
+### Installing Monterey / Ventura

 The process is almost the same for installation and for update:

 - You need a working EFI folder
 - Download macOS from Software Update or create USB installer; I don't comment about creating USB installer because there are a lot of sites with this info
-- Run Install macOS Big Sur / Monterey / Ventura app or the setup program from the booted USB
+- Run Install macOS Monterey / Ventura app or the setup program from the booted USB
 - The process has 2 reboots booting from Install macOS disk and a third reboot booting from the target disk with Monterey.

 ### SMBIOS and config.plist files

-There are eight configuration files, the ones starting with _config-12_ are for Big Sur and Monterey and the ones starting with _config-13_ are for Ventura.
+There are eight configuration files, the ones starting with _config-12_ are for Monterey and the ones starting with _config-13_ are for Ventura.
 Variants are included for 4 possible SMBIOS:

 - iMac19,1 with AMD dGPU + iGPU headless mode
 - iMac19,1 with iGPU as main card without dGPU